Atilla-Arslan/sei-project-two/README.md

 ### Search

-To create the search functionality, I first created the handleChange function which takes the event.target.value and sets it to state.
-Once the typing is finished the user clicks on the search button which calls the newRequest function setting the state of mealSubmit to be mealSearch.
-Using event.preventDefault() to stop the page refresh inside the newRequest function.
+To create the search functionality, I first created the handleChange function which takes the "event.target.value" and sets it to state.
+Once the typing is finished the user clicks on the search button, which calls the newRequest function setting the state of mealSubmit to be mealSearch. the function uses "event.preventDefault()" to stop the page refresh inside the newRequest function.

-As the Get request was wrapped in a useEffect, tracking changes to mealSubmit it dynamically makes a new request whenever the state of mealSubmit changes.
+As the GET request was wrapped in a useEffect, tracking changes to mealSubmit, it dynamically made a new request whenever the state of mealSubmit changes.

 #### Filters

-The filters work in exactly the same way, with the only difference being each filter having its own predefined value that when clicked gets passed through and used in the Get request.
+The filters work in exactly the same way, with the only difference being each filter having its own predefined value, that when clicked, gets passed through and used in the GET request.
 Because an empty value in the API URI is ignored in the request, it makes it easy to add and remove filters.

 ```
 javascript